maelvls/hack-your-controller-in-bash/README.md

 On 30 June 2022, Antoine Le Squéren and Maël Valais presented "Hack your Kubernetes controller in Bash in 10 minutes!" at Kubernetetes Community Days Berlin.
-This page details how to reproduce what was presented during the presentation.
+The rest of this document shows how to run the "one-liner controller" we talked about in the presentation.

 ## Try the one-liner controller for yourself (`controller.sh`)